Dublin man found dead after suspected gangland shooting

 “The body of the man remains at the scene and the area is currently preserved pending an examination by Garda Crime Scene Examiners.
 Diversions are in place.”

-Anybody who may have witnessed any suspicious activity around the scene or who may have information about the murder was asked to contact Balbriggan Garda station on 01- 802 0510, the Garda Confidential Line 1 800 666 111 or any Garda station.
+Anybody who may have witnessed any suspicious activity around the scene or who may have information about the murder is asked to contact Balbriggan Garda station on 01- 802 0510, the Garda Confidential Line 1 800 666 111, or any Garda station.